Otieno12/QML-/README.md

 # Quantum Machine Learning Classification of Liquid Crystals👋

 ## Overview

-This project aims to develop a quantum machine learning model to classify different phases of liquid crystals.
-We utilize an Autoencoder U-Net model to preprocess the images and extract meaningful features.
-The ground truth of the images is accessed to validate the classification performance..
+This project aims to develop a hybrid quantum machine learning (QML) framework to classify different phases of liquid crystals.
+We incorporate a Quantum Ordinal Neural Network (QONN) to account for the inherent order in the phases (e.g., nematic < smectic < isotropic).
+To enhance the input quality, we leverage an Autoencoder U-Net model to preprocess the images and extract meaningful features.
+These features are encoded into quantum states for processing by the QONN, ensuring effective utilization of quantum-enhanced computations.
+The ground truth of the images is used to validate the classification performance, emphasizing the model's ability to respect the ordinal relationships between phases while maintaining high accuracy.

 ## Project Structure
 data/: Contains the dataset of liquid crystal images.